Charities fundraiser: job description

 Fundraising for a charity can be an immensely satisfying job.
 It is particularly well-suited to those who are looking for flexible or family-friendly work.

-Vacancies are advertised by careers services, in newspapers, Community Care and specialist charity sector publications such as Charity Times and Third Sector.
+Vacancies are advertised by careers services, in newspapers, in Community Care and in specialist charity sector publications such as Charity Times and Third Sector.
 It is advisable to make speculative applications and you may find useful information in the Voluntary Agencies Directory and Charities Digest.
 Local charities and volunteer bureaux can often provide work experience placements.